mindmill/ladon-data-center-edition/README.md

 Ladon with Apache Cassandra for complex multi data center deployments.
 Make sure to run the Ladon Config Server on first startup.

+If you just want to test it on localhost with one single node add -Dlocalsetup=true

 ### License
 Copyright (C) 2018 Mind Consulting